evanhockings/QuantumACES.jl/README.md

 # ACES.jl

-**WARNING**: This package is currently in a prerelease state.
-The API is NOT STABLE or appropriately documented.
-The next release will change the entire API.
-Please wait for it before building on this package.

 `ACES.jl` is a package for designing and simulating scalable and performant Pauli noise characterisation experiments for stabiliser circuits.
 It is particularly interested in characterising the noise associated with fault-tolerant gadgets in the context of topological quantum error-correcting codes, such as syndrome extraction circuits.